Changing the Identity Store

-You can change from local authentication to Active Directory or you can change from Active Directory to local authentication.
-In either case, to change the authentication type, you complete these steps:
+You can change from local store to an external store, or you can change from an external store to a local store.
+In either case, to change the identity store type, you complete these steps:

 - Uninstall (including manual deletion of directories) and then reinstall of Tableau Server.
 The procedure for full uninstall and clean install are at the end of this topic.